Brenda309/Book-shelf/README.md

 ### Setup

-Set up a new repository and prepare it for development using best practices (e.g. linters).
+- Set up a new repository and prepare it for development using best practices (e.g. linters).
-Create a new branch according to the GitHub flow rules.
+- Create a new branch according to the GitHub flow rules.
-Add a .gitignore file.
+- Add a gitignore file.
-Set up a linter for HTML and CSS and make sure that any files that are not relevant are ignored by git.
+- Set up a linter for HTML and CSS and make sure that any files that are not relevant are ignored by git.
-Enable GH web Page on portfolio repository to deploy it on the web Add descriptive README file to your project
+- Enable GH web Page on portfolio repository to deploy it on the web
+- Add descriptive README file to your project

 ## Authors